HASHIMOTO’S DISEASE & SSD BENEFITS

 In all cases in which symptoms, such as pain, are alleged, the RFC must:

-For more information about how the SSA looks at your RFC, go to Social Security Ruling 96-8p.
+For information about how the SSA looks at your RFC, review Social Security Ruling 96-8p.

 APPLY FOR SSD BENEFITS FOR HASHIMOTO’S DISEASE

 If you have Hashimoto’s disease, then there are two types of benefits you can file for under the Social Security program: Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits.
 In order to receive benefits, you must first file an application.
-You can do this online at Social Security’s website.
-Below, please find an explanation as to each type of benefit you can apply for:
+You can do this on Social Security’s website.
+Below, find an explanation as to each type of benefit you can apply for:

 Social Security Disability Insurance (SSDI):

 SSDI benefits are for those who have worked in the recent past and can no longer work at any job due to a medical condition.
-The amount of money you will receive from SSDI benefits every month is based on how much Social Security tax you have paid during your work history.
-To qualify for SSDI, you must have earned enough “work credits” to qualify.
+The amount of money you will receive from SSDI benefits every month is based on how much Social Security tax you paid during your work history.
+To qualify for SSDI benefits, you must have enough “work credits.”
 A work credit is an amount of taxable income.
 You can earn up to 4 work credits per year.
 The amount of work credits you will need will depend on how old you are when you apply.
 If you haven’t earned enough work credits for your age at the time you apply, you will only qualify for Supplemental Security Income benefits.

 Supplemental Security Income (SSI):